eburchfield/emilyburchfield/content/project/diversity/index.md

 ## Talks

-* Overview of our AEE paper given to the PhenoRob group at the University of Bonn in June, 2020.
-Video link [here](https://www.youtube.com/watch?v=2qbEkD6eQtI)
+* An overview of our AEE paper given to the PhenoRob group at the University of Bonn in June, 2020 can be found [here](https://www.youtube.com/watch?v=2qbEkD6eQtI).